-For high schools, the Snapshot shows four-year graduation rates and college-readiness rates (based on the College Readiness Index) broken out by 8th grade starting points (Level 1, 2, 3-4).
+For high schools, the Snapshot shows four-year graduation rates broken out by 8th grade starting points (Level 1, 2, 3-4).

 The starting-point levels are based on rescaled test scores, so that a starting point of Level 1 on the 8th grade exams reflects a score on a prior version of the state exam that would be equivalent to a Level 1 on the most recent state exam.